dbadrak/adelphi-dolphins/officials.md

 * It is 5 ft deep throughout the course, at both the start and turn ends.
 * Outside of lane 1 and 6 (to the wall) is a 1 ft buffer containing the ladders, which have a lane rope protecting it.
 * The start end is closest to the fence.
 The turn end is closest to the pool house.
 There are 6 lanes.
 * The lane lines are marked in red for 15m (each direction).
 We'll have a marking on the pool deck (by the diving boards) for 15m.
-We will observe this with a CJ.
+We will observe this with a Chief Judge (CJ).
 * We will not walk for stroke in any event.
 * The coping stones have a 1/2 inch lip from the wall.
 * There is no gutter.
 The top edge of the pool is about 6 inches or more from the water line.